 As stated above, yes this is a sponsored post, and if you’ve been following my adventures for a while, you’ll notice these posts are few and far between; I won’t ever write about anything I don’t actually believe in just for compensation.
 But I was really happy to take this opportunity when it came along because Cover-More is a company that I’ve actually had a lot of first-hand experience with, and it’s all honestly been great!
 So on that note, let me now run you through 10 golden rules I try to stick with while I’m actually on the road in order to see and do it all without having to re-mortgage the house in the process…

-- Staying in touch – I’ve disabled international roaming on my phone and I turn off cellular data when I travel.
-When I want to contact someone, I connect to free WiFi and call using the Viber app, or text using iMessage.
+3. Staying in touch – I’ve disabled international roaming on my phone and I turn off cellular data when I travel.
+When I want to contact someone, I connect to free WiFi and call using WhatsApp, or text using iMessage.
 Taking advantage of free WiFi to contact home while I’m gone means I don’t have a phone bill to come home to – happy days!

-- Food – so important… I’ve always found that the best food is generally street or market food to be honest!
-I’ve written about this before, but basically when you have the option to do the street food thing, you’re not only going to save money, but you’re also going to be most likely eating freshly prepared food (high product turnover with lots of locals eating it, too), authentic food (ie not Westernised and served with French fries), and actually experience the place you’re travelling through properly!
+6. Food – so important… I’ve always found that the best food is generally street or market food to be honest!
+When you have the option to do the street food thing, you’re not only going to save money, but you’re also going to be most likely eating freshly prepared food (high product turnover with lots of locals eating it, too), authentic food (ie not Westernised and served with French fries), and actually experience the place you’re travelling through properly!
 Nice restaurants certainly have their place, but don’t get caught up thinking that you can’t have just as nice a time in Paris lunching under the Eiffel Tower with a ham and cheese baguette that you’ve made yourself from grocery store ingredients for a quarter of the price of the ones you saw in the café window!